 Natalie Krecek joined the Center as an archives intern in March 2018.
 Her responsibilities include housing and digitizing negatives, entering metadata, and assisting with social media.
 Natalie received her Bachelor’s degree in Anthropology from North Central College in 2017, with minors in Art History and English.
 In the summer of 2016, she attended an archaeological field school at the Center for American Archaeology partnered with Arizona State University where she had the opportunity to work close to the famous Koster site and Cahokia Mounds near St. Louis.
 A few months later Natalie traveled with Enactus, a non-profit team of students and professors to Highlands Guatemala to work with indigenous Mayans conducting interviews towards greater research of sustainability within their community and the environment.
 In the spring of 2017, Natalie combined her love for history and culture by completing an internship at the Field Museum in Chicago where she focused on the Gantz Family Collections.
 In her down time, she enjoys her two cats Clover and Finley, and one-year-old puppy Douglas as well as spending time with her husband and friends.
 Having moved from Chicagoland she loves to explore Madison and learn about its history, especially through the railroads!

-Elrond Lawrence joined the Center’s team in the part-time role of acquisitions coordinator in 2021.
-His primary function is to work with collections donors to ensure the smooth transfer of their materials into the Center’s Railroad Heritage Visual Archive.
-Elrond is a writer, photographer, and public relations professional with a passion for railroads and vintage highways.
+Elrond Lawrence serves in the new role of acquisitions & marketing coordinator.
+His time is split between: working with collections donors to ensure the smooth transfer of their materials into the Center’s Railroad Heritage Archive, and establishing a marketing communications program to reach new audiences.
+Elrond is a writer, photographer, and publicity expert with a passion for railroads and vintage highways.
 He grew up in Fontana, California, within sight of Santa Fe Railway’s Second District main line and former U.S. Highway 66; weekend trips to the desert with his parents sealed his love for trains and the open road.
 Elrond authored the book Route 66 Railway and his work appears frequently in Trains, Railfan & Railroad, the NRHS Bulletin, and other publications.
-He lives along California’s central coast near Salinas with wife Laura and three cats and is active in Southern California rail preservation.
+He lives along California’s central coast near Salinas with wife Laura, cats, and an SP searchlight signal.
+Read the announcement here.

 Scott Lothes, Executive Director